-The vet may have to conduct further assessment of cat vomiting, depending on the reaction.
-Part of this additional test may include fecal examination, blood tests, and urine analysis (depending on history, trial therapy response, and clinical evaluation).
-When it comes to treatment, it merely depends on the fundamental cause.
+Your vet may have to conduct further assessment of cat vomiting, depending on the reaction.
+These additional tests may include fecal examination, blood tests, and urine analysis (depending on history, trial therapy response, and clinical evaluation).
+Treatment depends on the fundamental cause.

 The Reasons Why Your Cat Is Vomiting

-In some cases, throwing up of a cat is because of his over obsessive-compulsive tendencies such as grooming himself and licking.
+In some cases, vomiting is caused by over obsessive-compulsive tendencies such as grooming himself and licking.
 These over grooming behaviors can produce hairballs.
-However, there are many other related reasons why the cat hungry but throwing up.
+However, there are many other related reasons why the cat is hungry but throwing up.

 Diet/Low Food Quality

-One great contributor to spewing among felines is the poor quality of food.
+One contributor to regurgitation among felines is the poor quality of food.
 This means the proteins in the food of your cat are not appropriate for him.
-Most likely, they contain animal skin, heads and eyes, bird beaks and feathers, hooves, and slaughterhouse leftovers.
-While these are considered protein, they are hard to digest and blend in with the cat's body, which eventually results in vomiting.
+While byproducts are considered protein, they are hard to digest and blend in with the cat's body, which eventually results in vomiting.
 Taurine is one of the essential amino acids cats require in their diets.
 Not having it, or not the right amount, can result in digestive issues, among many other health issues.
 Taurine is added to all commercial cat diets.

-In addition, giving him with similar kind of food regularly will get him bored and feel sick.
-Hence, try to bring some array of foods, though always make sure it includes enough amount of protein that their body needs.
+In addition, giving him similar kinds of food regularly can become bored and feel sick.
+Try to bring some array of foods, though always make sure it includes enough protein that their body needs.
 You may observe your kittens throw up even if you give them quality foods.
 Don't worry too much since this is normal.
 This is because they don't like the food although it's of premium quality.

 Quick Eating Can Cause Your Cat to Vomit

-Cats have horizontal esophagus, hence eating too quickly can cause regurgitation of food just some minutes after consuming it.
+Cats have a horizontal esophagus.
+Eating too quickly can cause regurgitation of food just minutes after consuming it.
 This commonly happens if the cat is stressed by food competition or is gluttonous.
 Slow feeder bowls have channels or pegs that make the cat work around them to get their food.
 This causes them to slow down when eating so they can digest their food.

 One of the most common reasons for vomiting are hairballs.
-Hairballs refer to a disastrous side effect of the infatuated self-cleaning regimen of a cat.
-Furry felines carelessly rip out parts of their hair with the points on their tongue once they groom themselves.
+Hairballs refer to a side effect of the infatuated self-cleaning regimen of a cat.
+Felines have rough tongues which pulls hair out as they groom themselves.
 These hair strands will then be swallowed and make a way through the cat's digestive system.
-When they formed into a bundle, the cat will have a feeling of vomiting.
+When they form into a bundle, the cat will have an urge to vomit.

-When we say foreign substance, it means something that's not part of your feline's diet - anything from a piece of plastic to a hairball to bacteria.
-When lodged in their tummy, food particles withdrawal and risky discomfort are likely to happen.
+A foreign substance is anything that's not part of your feline's diet - anything from a piece of plastic to a hairball to bacteria.
+When lodged in the stomach, food particles withdrawal and discomfort leading to vomiting is likely to happen.

 Cats can have allergies just like people.
 Another cause of throwing up in your furry friend is being allergic to some foods.
 Take milk for example, many cats have a level of milk intolerance.
 The feline small intestines do not generate the equipped kind of lactase to fully absorb the lactose in milk, especially cow's milk.
-So as much as possible, do not feed your cat fluff ball cow milk.
+It is not recommended to feed kittens cow milk.

 Quick Diet Changes

-Food changes in your cats must be done bit by bit over a period of 5-7 days.
+Food changes in your cats must be done in slow increments over a period of 5-7 days.
 Otherwise, it could lead to vomiting.
 Most food brands have recommendations of transitioning your cat to the new diet.
-Also, if you are using human food you are using as a treat can also result in an upset stomach.
-The best alternative is to stick to fish or cooked, lean meats without sauces or spices when sharing food with your fussy friend.
+Also, if you are using human food you are using as a treat, that can also result in an upset stomach.
+The best alternative is to stick to fish or cooked, lean meats without sauces or spices when sharing food with your feline friend.